 Without food to develop side shoots and thickness, the lawn seed is also open to invasion by weed seeds and moss, that thrive in low nutrient conditions.
 On the other hand, a regular supply of supplementary food makes your lawn thick and green.

 This photograph on the right shows the difference feeding your lawn can make.
 On the left section the lawn has been fed with a granular lawn food, on the right section nothing extra has been applied.
 As you can see, the fed section of lawn is much greener and healthier looking.

-There a few types of lawn feed, so you may be a little confused about what to look out for when heading into stores.
+There a few types of lawn feed, so you may be a little confused about what to look out for when buying online.